 Assumed background: Students are assumed to have undertaken introductory courses in Calculus and Multivariate Calculus (such as MATH1051, MATH1052 and MATH2000) and to have expertise in solving first and second order ordinary differential equations (ODEs).
-It is possible to do MATH2000 concurrently with MATH2010.
+It is possible to do MATH2000 concurrently with MATH2011.
+General background is in Chapters 1, 2, 8 and 9 of the textbook.